 25. “High Fidelity”

 Personally, I approve of anything involving Donald Glover (or Childish Gambino), but this show beats all of his other work.
 Dive into the story of an ex-lawyer forced to go back to school and join a study group to turn his life around.
 “It kind of just makes fun of everything from race to religion to sexuality and no one is offended by it.
 It’s chill and nice to watch something that no one takes seriously,” Montero said.
-Virtually grab some friends and prepare yourselves for tons of hilarious and quotable moments.
+Virtually grab some friends and prepare yourselves for tons of hilarious and quotable moments in this original series.

 Cringey middle school content makes everyone feel better about what point in their life they’re stuck in.
 Watch Maya Erskine and Anna Konkle play younger versions of themselves in 2000 and re-experience everything that went wrong and right.
 Binging “Pen15” feels as if you decided to read your old diary.